bhushan/Ubuntu-Desktop-Setup-From-Scratch/1_install_oh_my_zsh.md

 }
 ```

-Now reboot System to see changes
+Now reboot system to see changes